Ever Given: Aftermath

-22 days after her release by the Egyptian government, and over four months after her grounding;.
+The ship finally arrived at her destination, the Rotterdam Maasvlakte, NL, container terminal on 29 July, after sailing for 17 days, although the trip was originally expected to take only 9.)
+It arrived 22 days after her release by the Egyptian government, and over four months after her grounding.
 It became a tourist attraction during that time.
 After unloading about three quarters of the load in Rotterdam, Ever Given departed on 2 August, mooring in Felixstowe Trinity Container Terminal on 3 August to complete unloading, before going out of service prior to inspection at Harwich Anchorage by Leask Marine (Orkney) on behalf of American Bureau of Shipping.

 It departed 6 August, for refueling at Malta Bunkering Area 3, preceded by Scot Munchen, on 15 August.

 During the morning of 20 August, Ever Given transited through the Suez Canal, within a 22-vessel convoy.